mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_2.md

       - [Datalog](#datalog)
   - [Chapter Summary](#chapter-summary)

-Data models are perhaps the most important part of developing software -- most applications are built by layering one data model on top of another, with each layer hiding the complexity of the layers below it by providing a clean data model
+- Data models are perhaps the most important part of developing software -- most applications are built by layering one data model on top of another, with each layer hiding the complexity of the layers below it by providing a clean data model

+- Cascading levels of data models:
-1. as an app developer, you model the real world in terms of objects or data structures, and APIs manipulate those structures
+1. as an app developer, you model the real world in terms of objects or data structures, and APIs used to manipulate those structures
 2. when you want to store that data, you use a general-purpose data model such as JSON or XML
 3. engineers who built the database software decided on ways of representing that general-purpose data model as bytes in memory, on disk, or on a network
 4. hardware engineers have figured out how to represent bytes in terms of electrical currents, pulses of light, etc.